 Buying goods by weight or measure

-You have a right to expect that any goods you purchase by weight or volume have been accurately weighed and measured, and that all pre-packed goods are labeled with their correct weight.
+You have a right to expect that any goods you purchase by weight or volume have been accurately weighed and measured and that all pre-packed goods are labelled with their correct weight.

 To ensure you get what you have paid for:

 - Check the quantity statements on the goods you buy.

 - Make sure you have a clear view of the scales.
 When buying goods by weight over the counter, the trader must place the scales so you can see the weight, price per kilogram, total price and the goods being weighed - otherwise, ask for a written statement of the measurement.